 The village of Torvoren is a ski resort with a problem.
 It has no snow.
 Mayor Carlsberg has a plan to save the village, but the Snow Queen doesn’t like it and plans to stop it.
 Kai and Gerda have lived in Torvoren all their lives and are Best Friends Forever, and when the Snow Queen tricks Kai into coming with her to the Ice Palace, Gerda sets out to rescue him and bring him home.
 On her journey she is helped by Kai’s grandma Svetlana, some unusually helpful animals and some tap-dancing elves.
 However, there are dangers waiting for her in the Frozen Forest.
 Will a snow storm stop her journey?
 Will she make it past the wolves?
 Will she be able to complete her journey and bring Kai home?
 Will Torvoren ever have snow again?

-The Pantoloons are proud to present Alice in Wonderland – the Curiouser and Curiouser Pantomime!
+The Pantoloons were proud to present Alice in Wonderland – the Curiouser and Curiouser Pantomime!

-Come and meet Alice, our intrepid heroine, whose curiosity takes her all the way down a rabbit-hole and into the magical world of Wonderland.
-Join her on a fantastical journey and meet some crazy characters along the way – the unusual Mad Hatter, the mysterious Cheshire Cat, the hilarious Tweedledum and Tweedledee, and the slightly scary Queen of Hearts!
+Sell-out houses came to meet Alice, our intrepid heroine, whose curiosity took her all the way down a rabbit-hole and into the magical world of Wonderland.
+They joined her on a fantastical journey, meeting some crazy characters along the way – the unusual Mad Hatter, the mysterious Cheshire Cat, the hilarious Tweedledum and Tweedledee, and the slightly scary Queen of Hearts!

-What will happen to Alice in this amazing land?
-Will good finally triumph over evil?
-And how will she ever get home again?
+What would happen to Alice in this amazing land?
+Would good finally triumph over evil?
+And how would she ever get home again?